SagnikBiswasDL/Networking-in-Java/README.md

-# Networking Projects with Java
+# Fundamental Networking Demonstration with Java

 This repository contains several networking projects that I developed using Java.
 These projects focus on how computers communicate over networks using common techniques like sending and receiving data between devices.